When is Altered Carbon season 3 coming out? Release date, cast for Netflix series

 When is Altered Carbon season 3 coming out?

-The second season arrived on Netflix almost exactly 12 months after Altered Carbon debuted on the platform.
+The second season arrived on Netflix almost exactly two years after Altered Carbon debuted on the platform.

-With that in mind, it’s probable that a third season could drop in February 2021, providing the streaming service is prompt in ordering more episodes.
+With that in mind, it’s possible that a third season might not land till February 2022, providing the streaming service is prompt in ordering more episodes.

 Altered Carbon season 2 ending explained: What went down in the final fight?